 Jonny is director of mission education at Church Mission Society and the pioneer course leader.
 He specialises in gospel and culture and applying creativity to worship.
 He is author of The Pioneer Gift and Pioneering Spirituality, Alternative Worship and Curating Worship and has been networking with mission leaders and catalysing mission training for the last decade.
 He teaches theological reflection, mission and worship modules.

 Sarah lectures on and leads the undergraduate programme.
-She has a master's in theology from Regent College, Vancouver, and is currently pursuing a PhD in practical theology and ecclesiology.
-Sarah also works for the Church of England Centre for Church Planting and Growth developing a tool for missional communities.
+She has a master's in theology from Regent College, Vancouver, and is currently pursuing a PhD in art, theology and community formation.